-Children in Care: T&W Virtual School for Children in Care has an Education Advisor for Post 16 to offer to support all internal and external partners working with T&W's Children in Care.
+Children in Care: T&W Virtual School for Children in Care has an Education Advisor for Post 16 to offer support to all internal and external partners working with T&W's Children in Care.
 T&W VSCIC's aim is to promote the best quality outcomes for all post 16 children in care through high quality PEPs and careful transition planning.

-16-19 Bursary: Looked after children attending Post 16 education are entitled to a 16-19 bursary worth £1200.
+16-19 Bursary: Children in care, attending Post 16 education, are entitled to a 16-19 bursary worth £1200.
 It is often based on attendance and paid pro rata for part-time courses.
 Applications need to be made directly to the college or Post 16 education provider.
-Money is paid into young person's bank account and is intended to be used for travel and equipment to support education progress.
-Young people need to decide to declare their care status to access the bursary.
-16 to 19 Bursary Fund: Overview - GOV.UK (www.gov.uk) 16 to 19 Bursary Fund guide 2023 to 2024 academic year - GOV.UK (www.gov.uk)
+Money is paid into the young person's bank account and is intended to be used for travel and equipment to support educational progress.
+Young people need to declare their care status to access the bursary.
+16 to 19 Bursary Fund: Overview - GOV.UK

 University and Higher Education Funding: Applications for courses are made via UCAS and finance applications by university student finance.
-Care leavers are entitled to the HE bursary of £2000 over the duration of course from their local authority.
+Care leavers are entitled to the HE bursary of £2000 over the duration of the course from their local authority.
+Higher education Activities and Resources - Care Leaver Covenant